 The Tesla Model Y has similar ranges compared to the Mach-E, but use much smaller battery pack sizes.
 This means it’s cheaper to produce, more efficient and could potentially increase range if they choose to increase the battery pack size.

-The range of travel for Tesla’s Model Y SUVs depends on the vehicle’s grade.
-A Standard Range vehicle will travel 230 miles on a single charge.
-Both Dual Motor grades deliver 280 miles between charges, while the projection for the Long Range grade vehicle is 300 miles before you need to recharge the battery.
+The range of travel for Tesla’s Model Y SUVs depends on the vehicle’s trim.
+The Long Range Tesla Model Y vehicle will travel 326 miles on a single charge.
+The Performance Model Y has a range of 303 miles before you need to recharge the battery.

 Ford Mach-E Charging